 We begin with a set, R, of relevant regions (municipalities), r, within which each industry can locate.
 An industrial cluster is then taken roughly to be a spatially coherent subset of regions within which the density of industrial establishments is unusually high.
 Since the explicit construction of such clusters will have consequences for our present definition of cluster-based cities, it is appropriate to outline this construct more explicitly.
-Here we begin by noting that "spatial coherence" is taken to include the requirement that such regions be contiguous, and as close to one another as possible - where "closeness" is defined with respect to the relevant underlying road network.
-Using network distances between regional centers, we define shortest paths between each pair of regions, r_i and r_j , to be sequences of intermediate regions, $(r_i, r_1, ..., r_k, r_j)$ reflecting minimum travel distances with respect to the road network.5 Hence the key requirement here is that a cluster of regions be convex in the sense that it includes all shortest paths between its member regions.
+Here, we begin by noting that "spatial coherence" is taken to include the requirement that such regions be contiguous, and as close to one another as possible-where "closeness" is defined with respect to the relevant underlying road network.
+Using network distances between regional centers, we define shortest paths between each pair of regions, r_i and r_j , to be sequences of intermediate regions, $(r_i, r_1, \ldots, r_k, r_j)$ reflecting minimum travel distances with respect to the road network.5 Hence, the key requirement here is that a cluster of regions be convex in the sense that it includes all shortest paths between its member regions.
 But unlike the usual notion of planar convexity with respect to Euclidean distance, the convex clusters may have "holes" in them.
-An illustrative example is given in the first two panels of Figure 2.1 below.
+An illustrative example is given in the first two panels of Figure 1.

-Here a stylized system of regions, R, is represented by a grid of square regions.
-The portion shown in Figure 2.1 is taken to be a small part of R. The set, S, of four black regions in Figure 2.1(a) depicts a grouping of regions where industry density is unusually high (as discussed further below).
-But while these four regions are close enough to each other to be considered as a single "cluster", they are not contiguous.
+Here, a stylized system of regions, R, is represented by a grid of square regions.
+The portion shown in Figure 1 is taken to be a small part of R. The set, S, of four black regions in Figure 1(a) depicts a grouping of regions where industry density is unusually high (as discussed further below).
+But while these four regions are close enough to each other to be considered as a single "cluster," they are not contiguous.
 Hence one would like to "convexify" this set to obtain a more coherent cluster.
-Here it is assumed that the road network in R has a system of major roads, part of which is shown by the four heavy lines in Figure 2.1(b).
-Hence the industry concentrations in Figure 2.1(a) are seen to be at crossroads of the major network (possibly to minimize shipping costs).
-In addition, there is also a finer network of minor roads indicated schematically by the dashed lines in Figure 2.1(b).
-But these local roads are in fact more circuitous in nature, and hence are effectively much longer.
-Hence if the travel distance, t, between adjacent regions on the major network is set as t = 1, then it is assumed that travel distance between adjacent regions on minor roads is t = 3.6 With respect to this network it is easily seen that all the shortest paths between the members of S consist of the regions on major roads connecting them, as shown by gray in Figure 2.1(c).
-But in fact, this ring of regions also contains all shortest paths between each pair of its regions.
-For example, the shortest path in the ring between regions r_1 and r_2 shown in Figure 2.1(c) is seen to be t = 7, while the straight-line path between them on minor roads has distance t = 9.
-Hence this ring constitutes the desired convexification of S.7
+Here, it is assumed that the road network in R has a system of major roads, part of which is shown by the four heavy lines in Figure 1(b).
+Hence, the industry concentrations in Figure 1(a) are seen to be at crossroads of the major network (possibly to minimize shipping costs).
+In addition, there is also a finer network of minor roads indicated schematically by the dashed lines in Figure 1(b).

-5Technically these shortest paths may in many cases be longer than actual shortest routes on the network.
-For additional details see Mori and Smith [15, Section 4.1].
+5Technically, these shortest paths may in many cases be longer than actual shortest routes on the network.
+For additional details see Mori and Smith (2009b, Section 4.1).